gridiron-zone/huddle/docs/docs/04-validators/07-validator-faq.md

 In short, there are two types of keys:

 - **Tendermint Key**: This is a unique key used to sign consensus votes.
-    - It is associated with a public key `desmosvalconspub` (Get this value with `desmos tendermint show-validator`)
+    - It is associated with a public key `huddlevalconspub` (Get this value with `huddle tendermint show-validator`)
-    - It is generated when the node is created with `desmos init`.
+    - It is generated when the node is created with `huddle init`.
-- **Application key**: This key is created from `desmos` and used to sign transactions.
-Application keys are associated with a public key prefixed by `desmospub` and an address prefixed by `desmos`.
-Both are derived from account keys generated by `desmos keys add`.
+- **Application key**: This key is created from `huddle` and used to sign transactions.
+Application keys are associated with a public key prefixed by `huddlepub` and an address prefixed by `huddle`.
+Both are derived from account keys generated by `huddle keys add`.

-Note: A validator's operator key is directly tied to an application key, but uses reserved prefixes solely for this purpose: `desmosvaloper` and `desmosvaloperpub`
+Note: A validator's operator key is directly tied to an application key, but uses reserved prefixes solely for this purpose: `huddlevaloper` and `huddlevaloperpub`

 ### What are the different states a validator can be in?
 After a validator is created with a `create-validator` transaction, they can be in three states:

 - `in validator set`: Validator is in the active set and participates in consensus.
 Validator is earning rewards and can be slashed for misbehaviour.
 - `jailed`: Validator misbehaved and is in jail, i.e. outside of the validator set.
 If the jailing is due to being offline for too long, the validator can send an `unjail` transaction in order to re-enter the validator set.
 If the jailing is due to double signing, the validator cannot unjail.
 - `unbonded`: Validator is not in the active set, and therefore not signing blocs.
 Validator cannot be slashed, and does not earn any reward.
-It is still possible to delegate Desmos tokens to this validator.
+It is still possible to delegate Huddle tokens to this validator.
 Un-delegating from an `unbonded` validator is immediate.

 ### What is 'self-delegation'?
 How can I increase my 'self-delegation'?
 Self-delegation is delegation from a validator to themselves.
 This amount can be increases by sending a `delegate` transaction from your validator's `application` application key.

-### Is there a minimum amount of Desmos tokens that must be delegated to be an active (=bonded) validator?
+### Is there a minimum amount of Huddle tokens that must be delegated to be an active (=bonded) validator?
-The minimum is `1 desmos`.
+The minimum is `1 huddle`.

 ### How will delegators choose their validators?
 Delegators are free to choose validators according to their own subjective criteria.
 This said, criteria anticipated to be important include:

-- **Amount of self-delegated Desmos tokens:** Number of Desmos tokens a validator self-delegated to themselves.
-A validator with a higher amount of self-delegated Desmos tokens has more skin in the game, making them more liable for their actions.
+- **Amount of self-delegated Huddle tokens:** Number of Huddle tokens a validator self-delegated to themselves.
+A validator with a higher amount of self-delegated Huddle tokens has more skin in the game, making them more liable for their actions.
-- **Amount of delegated Desmos tokens:** Total number of Desmos tokens delegated to a validator.
+- **Amount of delegated Huddle tokens:** Total number of Huddle tokens delegated to a validator.
 A high voting power shows that the community trusts this validator, but it also means that this validator is a bigger target for hackers.
 Bigger validators also decrease the decentralisation of the network.
 - **Commission rate:** Commission applied on revenue by validators before it is distributed to their delegators.
 - **Track record:** Delegators will likely look at the track record of the validators they plan to delegate to.
 This includes seniority, past votes on proposals, historical average uptime and how often the node was compromised.

 Apart from these criteria, there will be a possibility for validators to signal a website address to complete their resume.
 Validators will need to build reputation one way or another to attract delegators.
 For example, it would be a good practice for validators to have their setup audited by third parties.
-Note though, that the Desmos team will not approve or conduct any audit themselves.
+Note though, that the Huddle team will not approve or conduct any audit themselves.
 For more on due diligence, see [this blog post](https://medium.com/@interchain_io/3d0faf10ce6f)

 ## Responsibilities
 ### Do validators need to be publicly identified?